Nicke Kabamba: Northampton Town

 On 2 June 2021, Kabamba joined Northampton Town of League Two on a two-year deal.

 On 21 January 2022, Kabamba joined Woking on loan for the remainder of the campaign.

 Kabamba had his contract terminated in June 2022.

 Barnet

 On 21 June 2022, the same day in which he had his Northampton Town contract terminated, Kabamba joined National League club Barnet.

+Bromley

+On 10 January 2025, Kabamba signed for League Two side Bromley for an undisclosed fee.

 International career

 On 22 September 2020, Kabamba was called-up by the DR Congo.

+In April 2024, Kabamba was named in the England C squad for their upcoming friendly against Nepal, scoring the first goal in a 2–0 victory.